 It’s obvious that Getflix is geared up to provide the maximum range of streaming options, and not to provide military grade security.

-Speed is an interesting area when using Getflix.
+Speed is an interesting aspect when using Getflix.
 The thing to remember here is that Getflix comes in two parts: the Smart DNS router and the VPN.
-You can use one or other of these parts (or both), and the speeds you experience are related to which elements are active.
+You can use one or other (or both), and the speeds you experience are related to which elements are active.

-When writing Getflix review, we have found that the streaming speeds when using only the Smart DNS service are impressive.
-Netflix proved to be accessible via a huge range of servers, and the geoblockers didn’t pose much of a problem, while videos were delivered smoothly and reliably.
+When writing this Getflix review, we have found that the streaming speeds when using only the Smart DNS service are impressive.
+Netflix was accessible via a huge range of servers.
+The geoblockers didn’t pose much of a problem, while videos ran smoothly and reliably.
 That’s not something you can say about all VPNs.

-But the flip side is that speeds dip significantly when you use the VPN as well.
+But the flip side is that speeds dip significantly when you use the VPN in addition to Smart DNS.
 So if you want to stream privately, with the full suite of IP address protection, you might encounter slower speeds.

 If you want to customize Getflix, adding OpenVPN is a possibility.
 We managed to get it up and running for this Getflx review in a few minutes, although it takes a little more work.